Muon Tomography sites for Colombian volcanoes: MuTe: Colombian Muon Telescope

-There are three types of detectors which have been used for volcano muography: (a) nuclear emulsion detectors, (b) scintillation detectors, and (c) gaseous detectors.
-Each one has its pros and cons as are described in \cite{Tanaka2016}.
-We have design a new hybrid Muon Telescope (MuTe), combining the facilities of a two panel scintillators hodoscope and a water Cherenkov detector, which will be capable to estimate not only the direction but a range of energies of the detected muons.
+There are three main types of detectors implemented for volcano muography: (a) nuclear emulsion detectors, (b) scintillation detectors, and (c) gaseous detectors.
+Each one has its \textit{pros} and \textit{cons} as described in \cite{TanakaOlah2019, Tanaka2016}.
+The main issue in muography of large-size objects is the flux overestimation due to the background sources such as the soft component of Extended Air Showers (EAS) \cite{OlahVarga2017, NishiyamaMiyamotoNaganawa2014} and upward-going muons \cite{JourdeEtal2013}.
+Here, we shall present a new hybrid Muon Telescope (MuTe), combining the facilities of a hodoscope with a water Cherenkov detector (WCD) in order to solve that drawback.
+The hodoscope estimates the event flux per trajectory depending on the fired pixels in the front and the rear panel.
+A Time-of-Flight, ToF, system measures the time taken by the crossing particles subtracting the nano-scale time stamp recorded in both panels.
+The WCD senses the Cherenkov photons generated in the water due to the interacting charged particle.
+The recorded photon yield is equivalent for the energy loss.

+\subsection{The instrument}

-Just for completeness and to close this section, we shall briefly describe our muon telescope and its acceptance, which is critical to determine the time exposure of the instrument.
-A detailed description of the instrument capabilities will be discussed shortly elsewhere \cite{AsoreyEtal2017Prep}.
+Just for completeness, we briefly describe here the muon telescope its acceptance and noise reduction capabilities, later we employ these characteristics to estimate the time exposure of the instrument at the observational sites.
+A detailed description of the instrument capabilities will be discussed shortly elsewhere \cite{VasquezEtal2019, PenarodriguezEtal2020prep}.

-\subsubsection{The instrument}

-MuTe is a hybrid instrument, combining two detection techniques --an hodoscope formed by two detection planes of plastic scintillator bars, and a water Cherenkov detector (WCD)-- in an innovative manner which differentiates it from some other previous detectors.
+Figure \ref{MuTeTelescope} illustrates MuTe design which combines two detection techniques: a hodoscope formed by two detection planes of plastic scintillator bars, and a WCD, in an innovative setup which differentiates it from some previous detectors.

-\textbf{Scintillators panels:} Inspired by the experiences of other volcano muography experiments \cite{UchidaTanakaTanaka2009space,GibertEtal2010}, we have designed two X-Y scintillating parallel arrays of $30 \times 30 = 900$ pixels of $4$\,cm $\times 4$\,cm = $16$\,cm$^2$, which sums up $14,400$\,cm$^2$ of detection surface.
-The panels can be separated up to $D=200$\,cm (see figure \ref{MuTeTelescope}) and are mounted on a modular frame which can be easily transported and assembled at the installation site.

-\textbf{Water Cherenkov Detector:} The WCD is a purified water cube of $120$\,cm side --located behind the rear scintillator panel (see figure \ref{MuTeTelescope})-- which acts as absorbing element and as a third active coincidence detector.
-Due to its dimensions and its location, our WCD filters most of the background noise (low energies electrons, protons and muons moving in reverse) which could cause overestimation in the hodoscope counts \cite{NishiyamaEtal2016}.
-Additionally it also add an other detector, in coincidence with the hodoscope, to estimate the energy spectrum of the detected muons.